Early Williamsburg history is highlighted with costumed Colonial characters portraying 18th-century life at the largest living history museum

-Sitting on 301 acres with 500 public buildings, homes, stores and taverns reconstructed and restored to their original appearances, Colonial Williamsburg revives the spirit of life from the 18th century.
 More than just a city, Colonial Williamsburg is a recreation of life as it was during some of the most formative years of our nation’s history.
-Stories of brave individuals and groundbreaking events are recalled through guided and self-guided visits to Colonial Williamsburg, which help paint a vivid picture of this period in history.
-With more than 50 sites to visit within the city which include merchant shops, government buildings, religious sites, and public gathering spots, there are countless opportunities for learning.
+Stories of brave individuals and groundbreaking events are recalled through guided and self-guided.
+Undoubtedly these will help paint a vivid picture of this period in history.

-Witness costumed interpreters portraying real historic figures associated with 18th-century Williamsburg who made significant contributions to the American story.
+There are more than 50 sites to visit which include merchant shops, government buildings, religious sites and public gathering spots.
+Certainly there are countless opportunities for learning that will intrigue the whole group.
+Witness costumed entertainers portraying real historic figures associated with 18th-century Williamsburg history who made significant contributions to America’s heritage.
 Take a guided tour of the Governor’s Palace or the Capitol, the seat of colonial Virginia’s government.

 Meet the world-renowned artisans practicing 18th-century trades that helped build a new nation.
 From blacksmithing to tailoring, there are over 20 historic trades to pique your interest.
 Be sure to visit the rare historic breed animals in pastures throughout the Historic Area, from Cleveland Bay horses to Leicester Longwool Sheep.